Psycho (franchise): Psycho III (1986)

 The next morning, Sheriff Hunt and Deputy Leo appear at Norman's house to investigate Patsy's disappearance.
 Norman tries to prevent Hunt from entering his mother's bedroom, when he discovers that "Mother"/Mrs. Spool has disappeared completely.
 Outside, Tracy tells Maureen about Norman, and she, rather upset, leaves the motel and goes to stay with Father Brian (Gary Bayer), who took care of her at the hospital.
 Meanwhile, Tracy is convinced Norman is behind the latest disappearances.
 Norman searches for his mother all over the house and finds a note from her stating that she is in cabin 12.
 When Norman arrives at the cabin, he learns it was Duane who took "Mother".
-Duane confronts him then attempts to blackmail Norman into paying him off, or he'll turn Norman in to the police.
+Duane confronts him then attempts to blackmail Norman into paying him off, or he will turn Norman in to the police.
 He tells Duane he doesn't have that kind of money, but Duane reminds him that Norman has made a lot of cash from his business, and if Norman doesn't give money for his silence, he will go to the police.
 He agrees to Duane's blackmail demands, but he then unexpectedly throws an ashtray at Duane's head.
 They fight and Norman seemingly kills Duane by hitting him several times with his own guitar.
 Terrified of what he has done, he blames "Mother" for this.

 Tracy talks to Statler and Myrna (Lee Garlington) about Mrs. Spool and discovers she was working at the diner before Statler bought it from Harvey Leach.
 Tracy meets with Leach, a resident at an assisted living facility, and is informed that Mrs. Spool had also once been institutionalized for murder.
 Meanwhile, Norman drives Duane's car to the swamp with Duane and Patsy's bodies in it.
 Duane turns out to be alive and attacks Norman, who accidentally drives the car into the swamp.
 He struggles out of the car while Duane drowns.
 Tracy reads some old newspapers at her study and discovers about the "Bates kidnapping".

 Maureen convinces herself that Norman is her true love.
 She returns to the motel and takes a shower before visiting Norman at his house.
 They share a tender moment at the top of the staircase when "Mother" shouts furiously at Norman, which startles him and causes him to lose grip on Maureen's hands.
 She falls down the stairs into the Cupid statue at the base of the stairs.
 She goes limp and sinks to the floor revealing the arrow had punctured her skull.
 Distraught, Norman screams and confronts his mother, saying that he will get her for this.
-"You don't have the guts, boy!" declares "Mother".